AdaCore/spark2014/lrm/source/introduction.rst

 All such generated proof obligations must be discharged before the formal program verification phase may be considered to be complete.

-Every valid |SPARK| program is also also a valid Ada 2012 program.
+Every valid |SPARK| program is also a valid Ada 2012 program.
 The dynamic semantics of the two languages are defined to be identical, so that a valid |SPARK| program may be compiled and executed by means of an Ada compiler.